-Compartment Part of a building (which may contain one or more rooms, pumping from a Fire and Rescue Service vehicle.
+Compartment Part of a building (which may contain one or more rooms, fitted with inlet connections at the Fire and Rescue Service access level and with landing valves at specified locations.
+The pipe is normally dry but is charged with water, usually by pumping from a Fire and Rescue Service vehicle.